 Software firm SpotOn valued at $3.6 bln after Dragoneer-led funding round

-May 18 (Reuters) - SpotOn said on Wednesday it raised $300 million in a late-stage funding round led by investment firm Dragoneer Investment Group, valuing the software maker at $3.6 billion.
+May 18 (Reuters) - SpotOn said on Wednesday it had raised $300 million in a late-stage funding round led by investment firm Dragoneer, which valued the software maker at $3.6 billion.

+The fundraise also saw participation from growth-stage venture capital fund G Squared and existing investors Andreessen Horowitz, DST Global, Franklin Templeton and Mubadala Investment Company.

+SpotOn, co-founded in 2017 by twin brothers Matt and Zach Hyman, offers payments and other software to restaurants as well as other small and medium-sized businesses.

 ((Mehnaz.Yasmin@thomsonreuters.com;))